-Flutter vs. React Native: Build and Release Automation Support
+Build and Release Automation Support

 It's really elementary to create and deploy Flutter applications using the command line.
 We may make the application binary by utilizing the command-line tools and instructions in the Flutter handbook for developing and publishing apps.
 Fastlane has also published an official procedure for deploying Flutter apps.

-Flutter vs. React Native: DevOps and CI/CD support
+DevOps and CI/CD support

-Whether a mobile app or a website, any application must use continuous integration and delivery to get regular feedback and avoid releasing faulty code.
+Regardless of whether you are developing a mobile app or a website, any application must use continuous integration and delivery to get regular feedback and avoid releasing faulty code.